-The occupational therapist you choose should focus on your child's needs and listen to your concerns.
-Make sure you're comfortable with the therapist before you start the evaluation process.
+The OT you choose should focus on your child's needs and listen to your concerns.
+Make sure you're comfortable with the therapist you pick.

 The Occupational Therapy Session

 The first thing the therapist does is evaluate your child.
-This is usually done with input from you and your child's teachers.
+They usually do this with input from you and your child's teachers.

 During the evaluation, the therapist will look at how ADHD affects your child's: